Error in Kali Linux ‘The following signatures were invalid’ (SOLVED)

 The seal works with a chain of cryptographic hashes and a signature.
 The signed file is the Release file, provided by the Kali mirrors.
 It contains a list of the Packages files (including their compressed forms, Packages.gz and Packages.xz, and the incremental versions), along with their MD5, SHA1, and SHA256 hashes, which ensures that the files haven’t been tampered with.
 These Packages files contain a list of the Debian packages available on the mirror along with their hashes, which ensures in turn that the contents of the packages themselves haven’t been altered either.

 The trusted keys are managed with the apt-key command found in the apt package.
 This program maintains a keyring of GnuPG public keys, which are used to verify signatures in the Release.gpg files available on the mirrors.
 It can be used to add new keys manually (when non-official mirrors are needed).
 Generally however, only the official Kali keys are needed.
 These keys are automatically kept up-to-date by the kali-archive-keyring package (which puts the corresponding keyrings in /etc/apt/trusted.gpg.d).
 However, the first installation of this particular package requires caution: even if the package is signed like any other, the signature cannot be verified externally.
 Cautious administrators should therefore check the fingerprints of imported keys before trusting them to install new packages:

-- How to install and run Tor Browser on Kali Linux (RANDOM - 5.6%)
+- How to install Kali Linux on DigitalOcean (RANDOM - 15%)